IftekherAziz/Exam---IMSE/README.md

    - D) Compatibility issues with machine learning models
    **Answer**: **A**

-2. **Which of the following are challenges caused by object-relational impedance mismatch?
-(Multiple correct)**
+2. **Which of the following are challenges caused by object-relational impedance mismatch?**
    - A) Schema evolution
    - B) Lack of inheritance support
    - C) Difficulty in managing relationships